 - Dig a hole about 4 inches deep, spaced about 3 inches apart.
 For cooler hardiness zones, plant the bulb deeper, about 6 to 8 inches deep, to keep it better insulated from the cold.
 Plant at least 5 hyacinths in odd-numbered groups for best effect.

-- Cover the bulb with soil, and tamp it down for a good rooting.
+- Cover the bulb with soil and tamp it down for good rooting.

 - Water the newly planted bulb thoroughly at planting.